retry0/retry0/Readme.md

 # Lingga Adi Pratama - @retry0

-Hi There 👋 I'm Lingga - a Software Engineer 👨🏻👨🏻‍💻 from Indonesia 🇮🇩  and previous working at E-Life Solutions Plt  in Johor Malaysia 🇲🇾.
-I'm huge geek/nerd 🤓 and also love :musical_note:, :clapper:
+Hi There 👋 I'm Lingga - a Software Engineer 👨🏻‍💻 from Indonesia 🇮🇩  and previous working at E-Life Solutions Plt  in Johor Malaysia 🇲🇾.
+I'm huge geek/nerd 🤓 and also love :musical_note: :clapper:

 Beside